-fter Dionysius had been beheaded, according to where he wished to be buried with his detached head held in
+fter Dionysius had been beheaded, according to legend, he took his head and went to the place where he wished to be buried.
+Thus the detached head held in his hand.

-8 Beilmann House (Markt 15)
+8 Beilmannsches House (Markt 15)

 Beneath the seven cannonballs on the gable side one can read the inscription (in old German): "Anno 1647, 21st September were these glowing balls shot herein by the enemy and hundreds more houses tragically burned. - O God preserve this house and bring happiness to those who go in and out. - Soli Deo Gloria."
 The inscription reminds us that in the 30 Years War (1618 - 48) the Swedish General Königsmarck destroyed almost the entire city with cannon fire.
 The relief sculpture represents the horror of war in the form of an imaginary